 Allied Gold became involved in 2004 and reinstituted a feasibility study and by 2006 mine and mill construction commenced.
 In November 2007 mining operations began at the Samat East deposit and the first ore was processed in February 2008.
 Allied was acquired by St Barbara in September 2012.

 Current mining occurs on the eastern half of the island covered by a 2,560 hectare Mining Lease (ML136).
 Ore at Simberi is sourced from a number of open pits.
 The Sorowar Pit is currently the largest defined oxide pit.
 Current mining plans of the oxide cap suggest a strip ratio of 1:1.
 Ore from the pits is delivered to the ROM pad (Sorowar feeder) where it is crushed and conveyed down an innovative and energy-efficient 2.7 km rope conveyor that transports the ore to a stockpile in front of the process plant.

 Below the oxide pits on Simberi is a significant sulphide ore resource.
 In 2010 a prefeasibility study outlined the options for a 1.5 Mtpa sulphide circuit.
-A future study is planned to examine alternatives for processing sulphide material.
+Preliminary studies on pit design, processing and logistics options are examining alternatives for processing sulphide material.